keithjlee/FDMremote_GH/README.md

 # Optimization
 These components form the core of `FDMremote`, by providing a link between the Grasshopper/Rhino front end and a high-performing FDM solver/optimizer running in a local Julia server.
 Communication between the Grasshopper client and the Julia server is through the Websocket protocol.
 The grasshopper client side is made possible by the [Bengesht](https://github.com/behrooz-tahanzadeh/Bengesht) plugin developed by [Behrooz Tahanzadeh](https://github.com/behrooz-tahanzadeh), modified and integrated into `FDMremote`.

+`FDMremote_GH` works best with its sister package [FDMremote.jl](https://github.com/keithjlee/FDMremote).

 ## Installation
-An extra step is required to get FDMremote functionality.
-Three steps actually.

 ### Download Julia
 You can download Julia [here](https://julialang.org/).
 Note that this package only works for Windows machines.

 ### Install `FDMremote`
-Once Julia is installed, you can open the REPL from the start menu.
+Once Julia is installed, open it from the start menu.

 ![](READMEutils/julia1.PNG)